 Our own piece of paradise here on earth, DuckCreek in the spring.

 My husband and I love the shooting sports.
-Hunting without dogs for many years came to an end when a friend brought along his dogs on a pheasant/quail hunt several years ago.
+Hunting without dogs for many years came to an end when a friend brought along his dogs on a pheasant / quail hunt several years ago.
 The dynamics of the hunt changed!
 What a joy to hunt behind a fearless partner!

 Josie on an early morning duck hunt.

 Our first Labrador Retriever was Chocolate.
 She actually came from a line of Pointing Labs.
 Ahhh… I see some of you are raising your eyebrows.
 If you have never hunted behind a Pointing Lab, don’t be so quick to judge!
 It is an amazing thing to see!
 Being a bit of a rebel (obviously), I stumbled upon and fell in love with the “Silver” Lab.
 These Labradors’ coats are the result of a dilute gene found in Labrador Retrievers.
+PLEASE NOTE: Although we love the pointing labs, we do not breed specifically for them.

 Inside Runs at DuckCreek